Interpretability Guarantees with Merlin-Arthur Classifiers: Numerical Experiments

+Here, we give a detailed description of our training setup for MNIST and show the error bars of the numerical results presented in the main part of the paper over 10 different training runs.

 \emph{Structure of Arthur}.
-Arthur is modelled using a Neural Network.
-Specifically, we consider a convolutional neural network with a ReLU activation function.
-For the case of 2 classes, we consider a NN with 2 convolution layers whereas for the 5 class case we consider 3 convolution layers.
-The output of the convolution is then passed through a 2 linear layers before being used for the output. \Cref{tab:arthur_architecture} describes the used architecture in detail.
+Arthur is modelled using a neural network.
+Specifically, we consider a convolutional NN with a ReLU activation function.
+For the case of two classes, we consider a NN with two convolution layers, whereas for the five class case we consider three convolution layers.
+The output of the convolution is then passed through two linear layers before being used for the output. \Cref{tab:arthur_architecture} describes the used architecture in detail.

 \emph{Structure of Merlin and Morgana}.
 Recall that Merlin and Morgana aim to ideally solve